LLejoly/personal_project/documentation/api-documentation/docs/api.md

 *types* `GET`
 -------------
-It is possible to obtain the different types of products present in the database.
+To obtain the different types of products that can be used with the database.
+You can use this request.
+You will obtain a JSON that contains serveral information about the different types.

+The prototype of the request:
 ```
 localhost:5000/types/<token>
 ```